ZoeLeBlanc/is310-computing-humanities-2022/_materials/getting_data/01-intro-webscraping.md

 ### Requesting and Souping Humanist

-Alright so now we know how the web works in a broad sense, but let's jump back into our example and into [this section of the Cultural Analtyics textbook](https://melaniewalsh.github.io/Intro-Cultural-Analytics/04-Data-Collection/02-Web-Scraping-Part1.html#beautifulsoup).
+Alright so now we know how the web works in a broad sense, but let's jump back into our example and into [this section of the Cultural Analytics textbook](https://melaniewalsh.github.io/Intro-Cultural-Analytics/04-Data-Collection/02-Web-Scraping-Part1.html#beautifulsoup).

 Prior to this section, Melanie has this code block that fetches the text of a webpage: